-Tearing Up the Box has been added to your bookmarks.
+Tearing Up the Box has been saved

 For emerging markets, the real value of innovation is its ability to create prosperity.
 Prosperity transcends economic growth to establish social stability, educational attainment and increased quality of life, resulting in a kind of virtuous cycle.
 This creates a foothold for further economic development.